 I am Assistant Professor of History at York College of Pennsylvania, where I teach courses in Early American, Women’s and Gender, and Public History.
 In the past, I have taught at the University of Louisiana at Lafayette as a Visiting Assistant Professor, and at George Mason University as an Adjunct Instructor and Graduate Teaching Assistant.

-My dissertation and current manuscript project, “In Dependence: Women’s Protection and Subordination as Power in Early America, 1750-1820,” explores the ways in which early American women in Boston, Philadelphia, and Charleston manipulated their legal, social, and economic positions of dependence and turned these constraints into vehicles of female empowerment.
+My book, In Dependence: Women and the Patriarchal State in Revolutionary America, was published with New York University Press in the spring of 2023.
+In Dependence explores the ways in which women in Boston, Philadelphia, and Charleston manipulated their legal, social, and economic positions of dependence and turned these constraints into vehicles of female empowerment.
 Although the law and social custom established restrictions on women’s rights and behavior, early American women were not completely powerless in their dependent state.
-By using women’s petitions to state legislatures, divorce cases, almshouse records, newspapers, magazines, and novels, I argue that many women in this period were able to achieve a more empowered role not in spite of their dependent status but because of it.
+By using legislative petitions, divorce cases, marriage settlements, equity cases, probate records, manumission deeds, freedom suits, almshouse records, and charitable institutional files, In Dependence demonstrates that women defined their relationship with the patriarchal state—the colonial, revolutionary, and early national governments and organizations helmed by elite men—in terms of their multifaceted dependencies.
+I argue that many women in this period were able to achieve a more empowered role not in spite of their dependent status but because of it.
 They thus exposed the paradoxes of their legal and social subordination by using the very terms of their dependence to undermine the system that was meant to keep them in submission.
-This project was a finalist for the 2017 SHEAR Dissertation Prize.
+My dissertation, on which this project is based, was a finalist for the 2017 SHEAR Manuscript Prize.